 Commercial #1 shows a job applicant climbing into the ceiling in the hallway outside an office.
 After crawling through an air duct, and crashing down in a bathroom where they hand their resume to a startled occupant.

 Commercial #2 opens on a business meeting being conducted in a high rise office boardroom.
 As a window washer’s platform rises into view outside the window, its operator rolls out a message and attempts to stick it to the glass.
-Most of the lettering (a message to call on the applicant for a job opening) is carried away by the wind.
-The partial remaining words embarrass the meeting leader by suggesting he is the applicant’s birth father.
+Most of the lettering (a request to call on the applicant for a job opening) is carried away by the wind.
+The partial remaining words embarrass the meeting leader.

 While both scenarios are entertaining, the idea that these tactics could potentially give a job seeker the edge they need to get hired is laughable.